 - Neck pain and trouble moving your neck

-- Trouble swallowing, decreased taste, dry mouth, or drooling on one side of your mouth
+- Trouble swallowing, dry mouth, or drooling on one side of your mouth

 - Uncontrollable eye movements, not being able to move one of your eyes, or blurred or double vision

 - An x-ray, a CT scan, or MRI may be used to check for broken bones and tissue swelling.
 You may be given contrast liquid to help damage show up in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A nasal CSF test is done to check for a cerebral spinal fluid (CSF) leak caused by a skull fracture.
 A test strip is used to collect fluid from your nose.
 The strip will show if the fluid is CSF or normal nasal drainage.